 The cake was excellent, as good as I remembered, and the mocha glaze was a nice addition.
 And the mascarpone cream went well with the chocolate.
 If you want to make a simpler cake, whipped cream would make a delicious filling.

 I do hope you give this cake a try, I promise it will be love at first bite!
-And if you like cake as much as I do, you may want to try my Orange Yogurt Cake.
+And if you like cake as much as I do.

 Chocolate Olive Oil Cake